AndyObtiva/glimmer-dsl-css/README.md

 Run this command to install directly:
 ```
-jgem install glimmer-dsl-css -v 0.1.0
+jgem install glimmer-dsl-css -v 0.2.0
 ```

 `jgem` is JRuby's version of `gem` command.
 RVM allows running `gem` as an alias.
 Otherwise, you may also run `jruby -S gem install ...`

-Add `require 'glimmer-dsl-css'` to your code after `require glimmer-dsl-swt` or `require glimmer-dsl-opal`
+Add `require 'glimmer-dsl-css'` to your code.

+When using with Glimmer DSL for SWT or Glimmer DSL for Opal, make sure it is added after `require glimmer-dsl-swt` and `require glimmer-dsl-opal` to give it a lower precedence than them when processed by the Glimmer DSL engine.

+That's it!
+Requiring the gem activates the Glimmer CSS DSL automatically.

 ### Option 2: Bundler

-Add the following to `Gemfile` after `glimmer-dsl-swt` or `glimmer-dsl-opal`:
+Add the following to `Gemfile` (after `glimmer-dsl-swt` and/or `glimmer-dsl-opal` if included too):
 ```
-gem 'glimmer-dsl-css', '~> 0.1.0'
+gem 'glimmer-dsl-css', '~> 0.2.0'
 ```

 And, then run:
 ```
 jruby -S bundle install
 ```

+Require in your code via Bundler (e.g. `require 'bundler'; Bundler.require`) or add `require 'glimmer-dsl-css'` to your code.

+When using with Glimmer DSL for SWT or Glimmer DSL for Opal, make sure it is loaded after `glimmer-dsl-swt` and `glimmer-dsl-opal` to give it a lower precedence than them when processed by the Glimmer DSL engine.

 That's it!
 Requiring the gem activates the Glimmer CSS DSL automatically.